 Having expended over 7000 words on my review of The Strange Death of Europe I’m hoping my somewhat more concise examination of Brit(ish) doesn’t leave Ms Hirsch feeling too short changed.
-Though she may not have payed me to write this review nevertheless the incongruent word counts may give rise to the impression that I have afforded her book less attention and care.
+Though she may not have payed me to write this review nonetheless from the incongruent word counts she may infer that I have afforded her book less attention and care than Murray’s.
 I can assure her that I have not.

 If Murray’s book is the record of White supremacy’s lament for its rapidly waning power and prestige then Hirsch’s forms possibly its perfect antipode.
 Oxford educated, like Murray, a debate between the two on the shared theme of their two books would, I’m sure, be as enlightening as it would entertaining.
 Perhaps even a little explosive.
 Vocal and compelling yet bereft of the shrillness associated with treatises of this genre Hirsch’s narrative voice resonates with passion, in stark contrast to the cold monotone of Murray’s phlegmatic (if wonderfully crafted) prose.